 The Agency constructs and refurbishes assets for the benefit of the City and businesses in the local area, and any assets constructed or improved would be property of the benefiting entity.
-During the current year the Agency started the construction of Main/Pine/Larch Pedestrian and Bike Path project and incurred costs of \$41,314.
-The project is approximately 57% complete and the Agency will contribute the asset to the City upon project completion.
+During the current year the Agency completed construction of Main/Pine/Larch Pedestrian and Bike Path project and contributed the asset to the City totaling \$72,279.
+The Agency also started the design of the Fir Street Improvements and the Village Green Parking projects and incurred costs of \$7,092.
+The projects are still in the design stage and the Agency will contribute the asset to the City upon project completion.
+The Agency's portion of the design of the projects is 85% complete.